sensics/OSVR-RenderManager/README.md

 completion.
 This warping is geometrically correct for strict rotations around the center of projection and is approximated by a 2-meter distance for translations.

+**Asynchronous Time Warp** is supported under DirectMode configurations.
+This mode is enabled by a configuration-file setting and does not require code change.
+It produces a separate rendering thread that re-warps and re-renders images at full rate even when the application renders too slowly to present a new image each frame.
+Applications that want to avoid an extra copy of their render buffer to the ATW thread can do internal double-buffered rendering and present alternate sets of buffers.
+An example D3D11 program doing this ATW double-buffered rendering is available in the examples directory.

+* **Client-side prediction:** When used with trackers that report velocity or angular velocity, RenderManager predicts the time each eye will be rendered based on the next upcoming vertical retrace.
+The transform associated with each eye is adjusted to suit the time at which it will be rendered.
+This prediction happens for both time-warped and non-time-warped presentation and can use a different delay for each eye (supporting systems in portrait mode).
+This capability is enabled using a setting in the configuration file.

 * **Rendering state:** RenderManager produces graphics-language-specific conversion functions to describe the number and size of required textures, the viewports, projection and ModelView matrices needed to configure rendering for scenes.